 If your business has a supply chain, then you should be very well informed about the supply chain metrics, because they are an integral part of maintaining an efficient business.
 These metrics are used to monitor your company and consequently, optimize it.

-One of the most important supply chain metrics you should consider is the fill rate metric., which is a measure of shipping performance expressed as a percentage of the total order Read on to find out everything about this useful tool that will help your company evolve fast and easily.
+Read on to find out everything about this useful tool that will help your company evolve fast and easily.

 What is the Fill Rate Metric and how it is calculated?

-While some definitions and calculations of this metric can vary greatly, fill rate helps- in the broadest sense- calculating the service level between two parties and is a measure of shipping performance expressed as a percentage of a total order.
+While some definitions and calculations of this metric can vary greatly, fill rate helps- in the broadest sense- calculating the service level between two parties and is a measure of shipping performance expressed as a percentage of a total order measured.
 If you desire to optimize your company’s supply chain, this is one of the metrics you should definitely consider if you want to satisfy your customers’ demands and provide trustworthy services.

 Fill rate metrics may refer to different aspects, but what connects them is that they imply considering the shipments and the orders you deliver:

-- Line Count Fill Rate: provides you with a clear idea about the amount of order lines shipped on the initial shipment versus the amount of lines ordered
+- Line Count Fill Rate: provides you with a clear idea about the amount of order lines shipped on the initial shipment versus the amount of lines ordered.

 - SKU Fill Rate: deals with the number of the stock keeping units ordered and shipped; Formula:Number of SKUs Shipped on the Initial ShipmentTotal Number of SKUs Ordered